Abhijeet673/23UADS4104-Abhijeet_Sharma-NNLAB-2025/README.md

-This Repository contain the Lab Experiments of the Neural Network Laboratory of semester VI of my University curriculum.
+This Repository contain the Lab Experiments of the Neural Networks Laboratory of semester VI of my University curriculum.